-When in doubt, make sure to listen and understand your child’s concerns around clinical trials.
+When in doubt, make sure to listen and understand your child’s concerns around research studies.
 After all, a young child may be concerned that a procedure will hurt.
 Make sure that your child feels comfortable asking questions and expressing concerns about the trial.
 Those concerns can cover a variety of issues:

 - Keeping up with daily medications and treatments alongside school and activities